dekotale/GameBar-Overlay/README.md

 - [ ] Brightness addon
 - [ ] CPU and GPU usage and temperature addon
 - [ ] Make configuration of the extension

+## Known issues

+- When change the primary monitor to a diferent resolution monitor, the overlay size do not update properly until GNOME reboots.
+- The width of the clock addon's container slightly changes size when the text displaying the time changes.

 ## Contributing